The new year is often a time of joy and hopefulness. For far too many patients, it is also a time of exorbitant healthcare costs.

 1. Insurance Optimization

 • Navigators should also make patients aware of programs such as Medicare Advantage, supplemental plans (Medigap), and the Medicare Savings Program, also known as Extra Help.
 Notably, Extra Help offers special enrollment once per quarter for the first three quarters of the year.
-In 2024, Extra Help has increased its income eligibility to 150% of the federal poverty level (FPL).
+Last year, Extra Help increased its income eligibility to 150% of the federal poverty level (FPL).
 In the past, some patients only qualified for partial Extra Help, but now, all qualifying patients receive full program benefits.

 • Military personnel, veterans, and their families may qualify for TRICARE benefits.
-TRICARE open enrollment for 2024 ended on December 12, 2023, but like Medicare, the program offers special enrollment.
+TRICARE open enrollment ended on December 12, but like Medicare, the program offers special enrollment.

 2. Foundation Copay Assistance